nrvanwyck/nrvanwyck.github.io/_posts/2019-06-28-visualizing-the-1911-census-of-ireland.md

 ![alt text](Townland_Example.png "Townland Example")

 Boundary data for every townland on townlands.ie can be downloaded directly from the site's [download page](https://www.townlands.ie/page/download/).
-From this massive amount of boundary data, I created a [GeoJSON file](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/townland_boundaries_from_townlands_ie.geojson) that is limited to boundaries for each townland in the forty-five DEDs listed above.
-I made two edits to the GeoJSON file to correct boundary data for the townlands of Warren (spanning the parishes of Ardclinis and Layd) and Drumleckney (in the parish of Racavan), both in County Antrim, because each of those townlands had been split into two parts on townlands.ie.
+From this collection of townland boundary data, I created a [GeoJSON file](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/townland_boundaries_from_townlands_ie.geojson) that contains only the boundary data for each townland in the forty-five DEDs listed above.

+I made two edits to the GeoJSON file to correct boundary data for the townlands of (i) Drumleckney in the parish of Racavan and (ii) Warren in the parishes of Ardclinis and Layd, both in County Antrim, because each of those townlands had been split into two parts on townlands.ie.

-In order to integrate the census data and the townland boundary data, we have to match each townland or street in the census data to a townland on townlands.ie.
-The census website groups townlands by DED, but not by parish; townlands.ie groups these particular townlands by parish but not by DED.
-That fact, coupled with the fact that different townlands within a county can share the same name, makes it difficult to merge the two datasets, and this problem is made worse by variations in spelling across the two datasets.
-On top of that, while most household returns are categorized by townland, others are categorized by street, village, town, or harbour.
+In order to integrate the census data and the townland boundary data, I had to match each townland or street in the census data to a townland on townlands.ie.
+There were a number of obstacles to merging these two datasets.
+First, the census website groups the townlands by DED, but not by parish; townlands.ie groups the townlands by parish but not by DED.
+Second, different townlands within a county can share the same name.
+Third, there are variations in the spelling of place names across the two datasets.
+Finally, while most household returns are categorized by townland, others are categorized by street, village, town, or harbour.
 Census records do not always give the townland in which these streets, villages, towns, or harbours are located, and some of these locations span more than one townland.

-[This csv](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/townland_or_street_to_townlands_ie_urls.csv) is my attempt to map each standardized place name in the cleaned census data to a url on townlands.ie.
-Given the aforementioned difficulty of mapping streets, villages, towns, and harbours onto towlands, the csv likely contains some errors, and certainly loses some accuracy in its simplifications.
+[This csv](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/townland_or_street_to_townlands_ie_urls.csv) contains my attempt to map each standardized place name in the cleaned census data to a townland on townlands.ie.
+I had to make some simplifying assumptions to map streets, villages, towns, and harbours onto townlands, and some accuracy is inevitably lost in making those simplifying assumptions.

 With the census data, the townland boundary data, and a csv to map the former onto the latter, we are ready to begin visualizing the census data.

 ## Mapping the Census

-By importing both the 1911 census data and the townland boundary data into [this notebook](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/Mapping%201911%20Census%20of%20Ireland%20with%20Boundary%20Data%20from%20townlands.ie.ipynb), I can create a dataframe with demographic information for each townland.
-The features we can explore include population density, average age, average age by sex, average household size, the number of children born in each household, differences in the size of male and female populations, the percentage of the population who belong to a particular religion, the percentage of the population who speak the Irish language, the percentage of the people above age eighteen who are illiterate, the percentage of married or widowed people under age sixty who are widowed, and the percentage of children decreased.
+By importing both the 1911 census data and the townland boundary data into [this notebook](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/Mapping%201911%20Census%20of%20Ireland%20with%20Boundary%20Data%20from%20townlands.ie.ipynb), I created a dataframe with demographic information for each townland.
+The demographic information includes data on population density, average age, average age by sex, average household size, the number of children born in each household, differences in the size of male and female populations, the percentage of the population who belong to a particular religion, the percentage of the population who speak the Irish language, the percentage of the people above age eighteen who are illiterate, the percentage of married or widowed people under age sixty who are widowed, and the percentage of children deceased.

-I created a correlation matrix to look for correlations between these demographic features.
-The most notable correlations I found involved the percentage of people above age eighteen who are illiterate.
-This feature has a very strong positive correlation with the average age in a townland, which seems to indicate that the older generations of people alive in 1911 had received less education than the younger generations.
+I created a correlation matrix to look for correlations between each of these demographic features.
+The most striking correlations I found all involve the percentage of people above age eighteen who are illiterate.
+This feature has a very strong positive correlation with the average age in a townland, suggesting that older generations of people alive in 1911 had received less education than younger generations.

-The percentage of the population who identified as Catholic is also positively correlated with adult illiteracy, while the percentages of the population who identified with each of the major Protestant denominations – Presbyterianism, Anglicanism, and Methodism – are all negatively correlated with adult illiteracy.
-This negative correlation is most pronounced in the case of Anglicanism.
+The percentage of the population who identified as Catholic is also positively correlated with adult illiteracy, while the percentages of the population who identified as (i) Presbyterian, (ii) Anglican, or (iii) Methodist are all negatively correlated with adult illiteracy.
+This negative correlation is more pronounced in the case of Anglicanism than in the case of the other two Protestant denominations.

 [The notebook](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/Mapping%201911%20Census%20of%20Ireland%20with%20Boundary%20Data%20from%20townlands.ie.ipynb) shows how to create visualizations of this demographic information with [Folium](https://github.com/python-visualization/folium) choropleth maps.
 We can see that the correlation between age and illiteracy and the correlations between religion and illiteracy are most pronounced in the area around the Mourne Mountains in County Down, and least pronounced in the area around Mount Slemish in County Antrim:

 ![alt text](Northern_Ireland_1911_Percentage_of_Adult_Illiteracy_gif.gif "Percentage of Adult Illiteracy gif")

-All of this just scratches the surface of how we might visualize the census data.
-I have not even attempted to create visualizations to show differences in surname and in occupation across townlands.
-Still, I hope this shows that there is a lot of information to be gained by cominbing census data with townland boundary data.
+All of this just scratches the surface of how we might use townland boundary data to visualize the 1901 and 1911 censuses of Ireland.
+In the future, I would like to use maps to visualize differences in surnames across different regions, and I would like to add more interactive features to the maps.
+But that's all for now!